-At its heart, SROI measures whether the benefits of our work outweigh their costs.
+At its heart, SROI measures whether or not the benefits of our work outweigh their costs.
 Like its corporate world counterpart (return on investment), SROI quantifies and monetizes the economic and social value a program is likely to create and compares those benefits to the program’s operating costs over a span of years.
-For example, a workforce readiness program that increases an individual’s potential to obtain a full-time job may claim societal benefits such as reduced cost of government assistance (housing subsidies, food stamps, Medicaid) and increased cash flow (individual income, tax collection).
+For example, a workforce readiness program that increases an individual’s potential to obtain a full-time job may claim societal benefits, such as reduced cost of government assistance (housing subsidies, food stamps, Medicaid) and increased cash flow (individual income, tax collection).
 The associated operating costs include the programmatic and overhead costs to deliver job-attainment services.

 However, there are some things that SROI doesn’t measure.
 While SROI is one way to measure a program’s impact, it does not prove causality and cannot replace measuring actual outcomes.
 The strength of an SROI model increases as the organization gains evidence of its outcomes through best practices research or self-evaluation studies.
-It’s also important to note that this model is not comprehensive – there are many unquantifiable social benefits, such as increasing self-confidence or family stability.
+It is also important to note that this model is not comprehensive – there are many unquantifiable social benefits, such as increasing self-confidence or family stability.

 Your program’s SROI (a.k.a., cost-benefit ratio) should be greater than 1.
 That is, for every $1 invested in the program, more than $1 in societal benefit should be created to justify the expense.
 Put another way, the bottom line (or profit) of your program is your impact.
 Americans spend thousands of dollars on a college education, expecting to earn more income through higher-paying jobs than it cost to attain that education.
 If your program’s SROI is less than 1, the intervention may be generating less benefit to your clients and society than it costs to operate.
 When that is the case, the organization may want to consider alternative activities that can produce greater benefit at the same cost.

 The strength of SROI lies in its ability to demonstrate impact.
-Nonprofits can use it as a powerful storytelling tool to share their value to the community in annual appeals and connect to forms of impact investing, such as social impact bonds or pay for success.
+Nonprofits can use it as a powerful storytelling tool to share their value to the community in annual appeals and connect to forms of impact investing, such as social impact bonds or Pay for Success.
 Likewise, social investors can use it to evaluate the success and payout of similar social investments.

 To start investigating this approach, we recommend taking the following steps: